Make the Most With These Tips for Shopping Smartly and Safely This Back-to-school Season

 - Consider paying by credit card.

 Many retailers offer promotions on popular back-to-school items but compare prices to be sure you're getting a good deal.
 Ask if the retailer offers a price matching policy if you find a product you've purchased offered or advertised for less at another store.
 This can save you time and money if it keeps you from driving around in search of the lowest price.
 Don't be afraid to whip out that smartphone and browse online retailers for a particular item you find on the shelves.
 You can even sometimes scan the barcode and find the product quickly.
 And this advice goes in reverse, too.
 If you're shopping online, check local stores, especially for bigger ticket items.
 You can often find a sale on items locally that are designed to get consumers back into the store.

 Buying from reputable, well-established retailers improves the odds that you'll be able to return or exchange a purchase if needed.
-To check out a company's track record, call the North Carolina Attorney General's Consumer Protection Division or contact your local Better Business Bureau.
+To check out a company's track record, call the North Carolina Attorney General's Office or contact your local Better Business Bureau.

 If you shop online, stick to well-established companies with secure websites (look for a lock icon on the site and a web address that starts with "https."
 If you haven't heard of the company, do some checking of the company's street address and telephone number.
 Some scammers make websites that look like they belong to a legitimate business but have street addresses that come back to post offices and package stores.

 Buying certain items used, especially expensive text books and electronics such as graphic calculators, can save you a lot of money.
 Check out local resale stores as well as websites such as eBay or Craigslist for second-hand deals.
 You an often get items that were barely used or that are basically new but missing tags.